AcumenNations/Best_Seller_Story_Teller/master_story.md

 if we falter."
 Seraphel extended his wings.
 "The Bridge will serve as the battleground.
 The Choir will anchor its harmonics from below.
 The Alliance will hold the surface.
 Guardian, you must confront Arkan at the convergence point."
 A hush fell.
-The convergence point—the exact center of the Bridge—was a nexus where sea, sky, and resonance met.
+The convergence point the exact center of the Bridge was a nexus where sea, sky, and resonance met.
 Any misstep there could collapse the structure or unleash catastrophic energy.
 Lysandra swallowed.
 "I'll go.
 But I won't go alone."
 She looked at the Alliance.
 "Your voices brought us this far.